stephcole/Project-Wiki/JSON.md

 # What is JSON?

 - JSON stands for: JavaScript Object Notation.
 It’s a lightweight format for storing and transmitting data and is often used when data is sent from a server to a web page.
-- In the past XML was used as the primary data format for transmitting data, but JSON has taken its place in recent tears because it is much more lightweight.
+- In the past XML was used as the primary data format for transmitting data, but JSON has taken its place in recent years because it is much more lightweight.
 - An example of JSON: